-40.11.
+10.11.
 The liability for claim reserves and claim liabilities, unpaid losses, and loss/claim adjustment expenses shall be based upon the estimated ultimate cost of settling the claims (including the effects of inflation and other societal and economic factors), using past experience adjusted for current trends, and any other factors that would modify past experience.
 These liabilities shall not be discounted unless authorized for specific types of claims by specific SSAPs, including SSAP No. 54R and SSAP No. 65-Property and Casualty Contracts.

-41.12.
+11.12.
 Various analytical techniques can be used to estimate the liability for IBNR claims, future development on reported losses/claims, and loss/claim adjustment expenses.
 These techniques generally consist of statistical analysis of historical experience and are commonly referred to as loss reserve projections.
 The estimation process is generally performed by line of business, grouping contracts with like characteristics and policy provisions.
 The decision to use a particular projection method and the results obtained from that method shall be evaluated by considering the inherent assumptions underlying the method and the appropriateness of those assumptions to the circumstances.
-No single projection method is inherently better than any other in all circumstances.
-The results of more than one method should be considered.
+No single projection method should be considered.